altera-fpga/altera-fpga.github.io/docs/ed-ai-suite/common/agx5_board_install/agx5_board_install.md

-# BKMs for AGX5 Modular Devkit Setup with OFS 2025.1
+# BKMs for AGX5 Modular Development Kit Setup with OFS 2025.1

 The following instructions are intended to enable users in using an Agilex 5 Modular Development Kit with the OFS 2025.1 release.